 This wasn’t easy.

-One of my favorites was going out for ice cream with my dad during the summer (we went every day…).
+One of my favorites was going out for ice cream with my dad during the summer (we went almost every day…).
 But you know what?
 I realized that traditions are about the people and community, not the food, stuff, or events.

 Since then, I’ve created new traditions with my dad that work with my diet.
 I still treasure those fond memories of past traditions that we had to let go of, but now I get the added benefit of new ones.

-Similarly, I know the holidays are full of family and food traditions, and there is always pressure to take part.
-Especially when it’s something you enjoy… but simply adapt these traditions (like making AIP Christmas Cookies instead of regular cookies for a cookie exchange), or have a talk with your loved ones about starting new ones that are healthier for you AND the people you are celebrating with.
+Similarly, I know the holidays are full of family and food traditions, and there is always pressure to take part, especially when it’s something you enjoy.
+But simply adapt these traditions (like making AIP Christmas Cookies instead of regular cookies for a cookie exchange), or have a talk with your loved ones about starting new ones that are healthier for you AND the people you are celebrating with.

 Imagine all the different recipes.
 You might even suggest an allergy-friendly cookie cook-off!
 In the spirit and shapes of Christmas events!